 Colin Herd reviews Denise Bonetti’s probs too late 4 a snog now :’((( for Adjacent Pineapple

 Colin Herd reviews Maria Sledmere’s Existential Stationary for Adjacent Pineapple

 Colin Herd reviews Max Parnell’s And no more being outdoors / And no more rain for Adjacent Pineapple

 Good Press, Glasgow

 BOOKS Peckham, London

-If you are interested in stocking SPAM Press publications, please drop us an email to denise.spamzine [at] gmail.com.
+If you are interested in stocking SPAM Press publications, please drop us an email at denise.spamzine [at] gmail.com.